Universality of the local limit of preferential attachment models: Introduction

 {For the second moment,} we first expand the {square of the sum arising in the} numerator.
 From the expansion we observe that along with some vanishing terms, we obtain the joint density of the $r$-neighbourhoods of {\em two} uniformly chosen vertices.
 Next we prove that the $r$-neighbourhoods of two uniformly chosen vertices are disjoint with high probability (whp).
 Again, for the joint density calculation, we use the P\'olya urn description of {our} models.
-Since the edge-connection {events} are conditionally independent {by the P\'olya urn representations}, the two neighbourhoods are {\em independent} when they are disjoint.
+Since the edge-connection {events} are conditionally independent {by the P\'olya urn representations}, the two neighbourhoods are {\em conditionally independent} when they are disjoint.
 Therefore the joint density {factorizes} and we obtain the required result.

-Though our main steps for proving the theorem {are the} same as {those in} \cite{BergerBorgs}, our proof techniques differ {significantly}, for example, we avoid the induction argument in the neighbourhood size and also the coupling of the preferential attachment model with the P\'olya urn graphs.
+Though our main steps for proving the theorem {are the} same as {those in} \cite{BergerBorgs}, our proof techniques differ {significantly}.
+For example, we avoid the induction argument in the neighbourhood size.
+We use a coupling of the preferential attachment model with the P\'olya urn graphs through an explicit density computation.
 To summarize, we have two crucial steps in proving the main theorem: \begin{itemize} \item[(a)] \textbf{Equivalence: }there exists P\'olya urn representations for models (A), (B) and (D); \item[(b)] \textbf{Convergence: }the {joint} density of the {ages of the vertices in the} $r$-neighbourhood of the P\'olya urn graphs converges to that of the RPPT. \end{itemize}

 For model (E), the edges are connected independently and the degrees of the older vertices are updated only after the new vertex is included in the graph with {\em all} its out-edges.
 This edge-connection procedure is different from other models and we do not have a P\'olya urn representation for this graph.
-We first prove the convergence of {the models having a P\'olya urn representation.} Then we couple model (D) and (E), such that {the} probabilities of observing the $r$-neighbourhoods of a uniformly chosen vertex in the graphs are {asymptotically equal.} Since for model (D), we have proved the local convergence, convergence for model (E) follows immediately. {Note, however, that this does {\em not} imply the convergence of the joint density of the ages of the vertices in the $r$-neighbourhood for model (E).} Model (F) is dealt with in a similar way as model (E). }
+We first prove the convergence of {the models having a P\'olya urn representation.} Then we couple {models} (D) and (E), such that {the} probabilities of observing the $r$-neighbourhoods of a uniformly chosen vertex in the graphs are {asymptotically equal.} Since for model (D), we have proved the local convergence, convergence for model (E) follows immediately. {Note, however, that this does {\em not} imply the convergence of the joint density of the ages of the vertices in the $r$-neighbourhood for model (E).} }